-Specify particular housing characteristics that have been linked with instability and an increased risk of homelessness
+Specify particular housing characteristics that have been linked with instability and an increased risk of homelessness homeowners), unaffordable rental costs, and the high cost of utilities.

-Among the housing issues facing persons at risk of homelessness are doubling up or overcrowding (often aggravating family dysfunction or domestic violence), substandard housing, high maintenance costs (for homeowners), unaffordable rental costs, and the high cost of utilities.
 Homeless providers in the City, via Coordinated Entry Assessments, consider these conditions and seek successful housing placements to prevent returns to homelessness.